shpingalet007/mmap-io/README.md

+# mmap-io - Node.js addon for memory mapping files and shared memory

+## Quick info

+- Long story short: with this addon you can increase performance of your file interactions by memory mapping files, you are "project" some file to RAM and push data to RAM without any interactions with hdd/ssd subsystem -- this module will facilitate reliable syncing between RAM-file and disk-file.
+- It's a fork of mmap-io ([ozra/mmap-io](https://github.com/ozra/mmap-io) -> [Widdershin/mmap-io](https://github.com/Widdershin/mmap-io))
+- **mmap-io** is written in C++17 and TypeScript, when you're installing it in your project, you're automatically getting a precompiled binary (.node-file) for your platform from Downloads section of this project.
+Otherwise it requires a C++17 compiler and Python 3.12+ on your machine to build.
+- **mmap-io** is tested on Node.js 16, 18, 19, 20, 21, 22.
+Sorry, but there is no Node.js 17 because of some compilation stage issues.
+- **mmap-io** has built binaries for Windows x86_64, Linux x86_64, Mac x86_64, Mac ARM.
+- potential use cases: working with big files (like highly volatile game map files), pushing data to cache files, video/audio-processing, messaging mechanics for inter-process communication.

 # Fork Notice

 This is a fork of mmap-io (https://github.com/Widdershin/mmap-io/), as the upstream repo is no longer maintained and it didn't compile well on my machine for newer Node.js.